-Will form govt in UP with huge margin: BJP
+Will Form Govt In UP With Huge Margin: BJP

-New Delhi, March 7 (IANS) With the end of polling for assembly polls in Uttar Pradesh, the Bharatiya Janata Party (BJP) is confident of forming the government for the second term in a row.
+New Delhi: With the end of polling for assembly polls in Uttar Pradesh, the Bharatiya Janata Party (BJP) is confident of forming the government for the second term in a row.
 The seven-phase Uttar Pradesh assembly polls ended on Monday with polling in 54 assembly constituencies in nine districts.

 Elections to 403 member Uttar Pradesh assembly were held in seven phases between February 10 and March 7.
 Counting of votes will take place on March 10.